Shopify/polaris/src/components/README.md

 import {AppProvider, Button} from '@shopify/polaris';
 ```

 Create an element using the Polaris React `AppProvider` component.
-The `AppProvider` component must wrap your entire app as the Polaris React components will not function without it:
+The `AppProvider` component must wrap your entire app because Polaris React components will not function without it:

 ```javascript
 const app = (